tinaok/Hack4RiOMAR/content/_index.md

 ## Event Details

 - Dates: 16-19 January 2025
-- Location: TBD
+- Location: Geilo, Norway
-- By invitation only.
+- By invitation only, with a maximum capacity of 7 participants.
+Most participants will be from the FAIR2Adapt project, with a few additional experts in DGGS invited to complement our group.
 Invitees will receive a detailed agenda and preparation materials.

 ## Advancing FAIR Workflows for Climate Adaptation
-This workhathon is a unique opportunity to collaborate with peers and contribute to innovative workflows that empower climate resilience.
+This workathon is a unique opportunity to collaborate with peers and contribute to innovative workflows that empower climate resilience.
 If you’ve received this invitation, we look forward to your insights and expertise.

 ## Organizers and Sponsors

-This workhackthon is organised by [Simula Research Laboratory](https://www.simula.no) as part of the [FAIR2Adapt project](http://fair2adapt-eosc.eu).
+This workathon is organised by [Simula Research Laboratory](https://www.simula.no) as part of the [FAIR2Adapt project](http://fair2adapt-eosc.eu).

 The FAIR2Adapt project has received funding from the European Union’s HORIZON-INFRA-2024-EOSC-01-01 programme under grant agreement No 101188256.